kosinaz/Rot-Magus/README.md

 * Tap on terrain: move
 * Tap on the adventurer: rest
 * Tap on monster next to the adventurer: melee attack
-* Tap on monster in the distance: ranged attack
+* Tap on a monster in the distance: ranged attack
 * Tap on a cell of the top inventory section: pick up or put down an item in your inventory
 * Tap on a cell of the bottom ground section: pick up or put down an item on the ground

 ## Current features

-* 243*243 tile sized simplex noise-based procedurally generated map with forests, mountains, caves and lakes
+* 243*243 tile sized simplex noise-based procedurally generated map with forests, mountains, caves, and lakes
 * 5 different monsters, melee attackers, approaching on sight, remembering the last seen spot of the adventurer
 * 1 adventurer, gaining levels, regenerating
 * starting equipment